Honors Program in Political Science

 Interested students should submit the following to the Division of Political Science (650 Urban Center):

-- PSU and other college transcripts
+- PSU and other college transcripts (unofficial transcripts will suffice).

 - Letters of recommendation from two PSU political science faculty